sandipsahajoy/Predicting-Lymphoma-using-CNN-in-Keras/README.md

 Training
 ==========
+The whole process is divided into 10 TestRuns to assure performance consistency of the models.
+10 testruns are performed for each model where they are trained and evaluated on different train-test dataset generated from shuffled raw set of master images.

-For training, size of trainset is 90x4 and testset is 23x4 out of 113x4 mother images.
+Size of trainset is 90x4 and testset is 23x4 out of 113x4 master images.
 113 mother images of a type is shuffled, then randomly 90 images of that type along with other 3 types holding same patientID are selected for trainset(90x4).